 No business operates in a vacuum; it has an environment which not only contains all its existing and potential customers and its competitors, but many factors outside its control.
-Changes in the environment in terms of present the company with both opportunities and threats.
-Keeping a finger on the pulse of the environment is essential for the successful company.
+Changes in the environment in terms of:

 - customer wants

 - fashions

 - technology

 - environmental concerns

 - legislation

 - economic climate

 - competition, etc.